Personal Emergency Response System (PERS) FAQ

-What do the status light colors on the PERS base unit mean?
+What do the different colored lights on the PERS base unit mean?

 The status light is located next to the large "Help" button on your PERS unit, and will tell you what is happening with the unit:

-- Steady red light: The unit has been activated by an alarm signal and is currently trying to call the Response Center.
+- Steady Red Light: The unit has been activated by an alarm signal and is trying to call the Response Center.
 Didn't mean to call?
 Press the black "reset" button on the back of the unit.

-- Green flashing light: The power from the power outlet is not available and the unit is running on the backup battery.
+- Green Flashing Light: The power from the power outlet is not available and the unit is running on the backup battery.
 Please plug the unit into a working power outlet.

-The white T/L (Test/Learn) Button is located on the rear of your MXD unit.
+The white T/L (Test/Learn) Button is located on the rear of your PERS unit.
 It is used to place your MXD unit into special modes to conduct range tests for your personal help button (PHB), to program PHBs and other accessories, and to allow technical personnel to diagnose problems and adjust the unit.
 Please only press this button if conducting a range test or if directed by SimplyHome staff.
 Unless otherwise directed, the unit should remain in "Monitoring Mode."